clin88/pyschema/README.md

 ### Basic Validation

 Create a `Schema` object by passing a map, type, callable, or list to `Schema`.
-Then call `validate` on that object to get a True or False validation.
+Then call `coerce` on that object to get a True or False validation.

 ```.py